delannoy/cms-das-lumi-short-exercise/_episodes/01-introduction.md

 : 16 "telescopes" (8 per side of CMS) with three hybrid silicon pixel sensors per telescope : Fast cluster-counting signal (40 MHz) in addition to full pixel info readout

-In addition, several sub-detectors are used for luminosity measurement:
+In addition, several sub-detectors are used for luminosity measurement, among them:

 PCC (Pixel Cluster Counting)
 : Counts the mean number of pixel clusters in the most "stable" modules of the silicon pixel detector